mozilla/gecko-dev/toolkit/components/ml/docs/perf.rst

 to gather the performance metrics.

 Adding a new performance test is done in two steps:
-1. make it work locally
+1. making it work locally
 2. add it in perfherder

 Run locally
 -----------